+In recent years, the Japanese government has greatly enhanced its powers of surveillance in an effort to crack down on copyright infringement.
 Furthermore, many streaming services are geo-blocked in Japan, and many Japanese developers prefer to keep their content reserved for Japanese IP addresses only.
 Whether you’re a tourist visiting Japan or a local traveling abroad, then, you’ll need to take certain measures to access certain content.

 What should you be looking for, though?
 To help, we’ve created a handy best VPN for Japan list.
-In our research, we looked for these qualities:

 NordVPN is possibly the most robust VPN you’re likely to come across.
 Its ability to crack the Great Firewall of China should be a clear indication that this VPN’s reputation is highly deserved.